-VML supports a study by the Joint Legislative Audit and Review Commission to determine how the SOQ may be revised and adequately funded to meet the requirements contained in the Standards of Learning and Standards of Accreditation.
-VML also supports implementation of JLARC recommendations to promote third grade reading performance.
+VML supports the Joint Legislative Audit and Review Commission findings to determine how the SOQ may be revised and adequately funded to meet the requirements contained in the Standards of Learning and Standards of Accreditation.
+VML also supports the implementation of JLARC recommendations included in the recent study to promote overall academic performance.